Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

-Following the graph literature \cite{zhu2021survey}, it is important to have a graph regularized, i.e., to encourage \s{a learnable graph to have desired graph }properties such as smoothness (i.e., the features should change smoothly between neighboring nodes), sparsity (i.e., avoiding to have an overly connected graph) and connectivity (i.e., avoiding to have a disconnected graph).
-Hence, we include three constraints in the regularization loss as below:
+It is important to regularize the graph to ensure desired graph properties such as smoothness (the features should change smoothly between neighboring nodes), sparsity (avoiding an overly connected graph) and connectivity (avoiding a disconnected graph) \cite{zhu2021survey}.
+Hence, we include three constraints in the regularization loss as: